RayAndrade/TheRayCode/CPP/Factory/README.md

 In this artical I will take a look at the **Factory** design pattern using *c++*.

-For this demonstration I will be using c++
 Here is my make file:
 ```make
 set(CMAKE_CXX_STANDARD 23)